Sex differences in education: Inequalities in education around the world

-Gender based inequalities in education around the world, according to UNESCO, are mainly determined by poverty, geographical isolation, minority status, disability, early marriage, pregnancy and gender-based violence.
-In the rest of the world, more boys remain out of school than girls, however, women make up two-thirds of the 750 million adults without basic literacy skills.
+Gender-based inequalities in education around the world, according to UNESCO, are mainly determined by poverty, geographical isolation, minority status, disability, early marriage, pregnancy, and gender-based violence.
+In the rest of the world, more boys remain out of school than girls; however, women make up two-thirds of the 750 million adults without basic literacy skills.

 Developed countries

 In various developed countries, there has been an increase in education access for women in the last several decades.
 In developed countries, girls and boys are enrolled in elementary/kindergarten and middle schools at an equal rate in the educational schooling system.
 In European nations, girl students tend to flourish more often in secondary school than boys in developed countries, according to Sutherland.
 African and Asian countries have aided and catered to girls by enforcing certain quotas and scholarships to place themselves in higher education to provide opportunities for better education with long-lasting jobs.
 The outlook and position of women in higher education have improved drastically over the recent years in various countries around the world.
 In selective countries, the author claimed that women are being misrepresented and unfairly evaluated at the university level of education.
 Additionally, in some developed countries, women are persistently a "distinct minority" in higher education according to the article.
 There is a consistent trend in university-level education on how women make up a small proportion of these schools across certain nations.
 The other frequent struggles that result in these issues stem from women remaining in a small categorical group of not acquiring doctorate degrees and some postgraduate degrees in various countries.

 Other factors based on gender differences in education coherently connect to Aleksandra M. Rogowska and her colleague's study of examining and exploring five traits, academic motivation, personality, and gender in a cross-cultural context.
 She conducted a study of Polish and Ukrainian college students (424 students) in the physical education sectors.
-The study required an Item pool test that examined the GPA (Grade Point Average), Academic Motivation scale (AMS), and the model of personality to collect data.
+The study required an Item pool test that examined the Grade Point Average (GPA), Academic Motivation scale (AMS), and the model of personality to collect data.
 Rogowska's study revealed that gender differences were found in "personality traits and academic motivation scales."
 The study also showed how notable gender was and prominent as a "moderator" in the dynamic correlation between conscientiousness and academic achievement.
 The author noted how gender was integral as a third variable to show the connection between conscientiousness and academic accomplishment.
 Rogowska's study emerged compelling information regarding the motivation factor of women being more motivated than men based on academic achievement.